 Currently Alfred Street is a patchwork - a lack of cohesive public space due to the various infrastructure corridors through the space, which are separating the public spaces.
-The objective is therefore to create a cohesive and robust public domain backforp to one of Sydney's most important historic, cultural and social interchanges.
+The objective is therefore to create a cohesive and robust public domain backdrop to one of Sydney's most important historic, cultural and social interchanges.
 Critically the objective is to link Alfred Street to a wider vision of the "Water Square" tying Alfred Street and its associated spaces with Circular Quay.
 Several options for tree planting have been explored.
 The preferred option is developed here.

-- A. Editing the space back to create a singular space with the remainder of Alfred Street (that will ultimately extend to the waters edge of Circular Quay). - B. Removal of obstructions to pedestrian movement, and consolidation of outdoor dining. - C. Removal, where possible, of kerb lines and creating flush walking surfaces across the space. - Consolidation of the tree planting linking Customs House Square with the remainder of Alfred Street. - E. Removal of permanent out door dining structures.
+- with the remainder of Alfred Street (that will ultimately extend to the waters edge of Circular Quay). - creating flush walking surfaces across the - E. Removal of permanent out door dining structures.